President

 Lecturer

-"My purpose is to help kids understand firstly what a drug is and then what it does to them as a person; how it can harm them and how these things affect their abilities to really achieve their goals.
-Children nowadays are exposed to drugs a lot earlier than my generation, if I can help kids become more aware and informed of the serious damage they can really do, then I will be doing my job by helping the younger generation find its feet without drugs."
+"My purpose is to help people understand firstly what a drug is and what it does to them as a person; how it can harm them and how these things can affect their abilities to really achieve their goals.
+If I can help people become more aware and informed of the serious damage drugs can really do, then I will be doing my job by helping the younger generation find its feet without drugs and older generations to understand what can be done to recover from substance dependencies.
+My goal is to increase people’s understanding of this ever-changing scene.”